What are cookies and similar technologies, and why do we use them?

-In emails, we include a tiny image that serves as a tracking pixel.
-This image lets us know whether or not you opened the email.
+We also include a tracking pixel in our emails.
+The tracking pixel lets us know whether you opened the email.
 You can unsubscribe from our emails at any time through the online Member Center, or by contacting us by mail, phone, or email:

 50 California Street, Suite 500